Slideshow Pictures: Birth Control -- Methods, Side Effects and Effectiveness

 Cons: Surgery required, may not be reversible, not immediately effective.

 Emergency contraception is hormonal contraception used after sexual activity to protect against pregnancy if no birth control was used.
 Examples of emergency contraceptives include Plan B, Plan B One-Step, and Next Choice.
 All of these contain a high dose of a hormone used in birth control pills, and they must be taken within 72 hours of sexual activity.
 Ella is a type of emergency contraception that uses a non-hormonal drug and can be used up to 5 days after sexual activity.

 Lifestyle factors and age are important in choosing a birth control option.
 Hormonal methods like the pill, patch, or implant are not recommended for women over age 35, who smoke, or are obese, due to the risk of serious complications.
 Women approaching menopause may have an extra benefit from the birth control shot, since it can help relieve symptoms of perimenopause.

 The withdrawal method or "pulling out," involves the man withdrawing his penis prior to ejaculation.
 When done correctly every time, only about 4% of couples will get pregnant in a year, but this can be difficult.
 More typical results show that about 18% of users become pregnant within a year.

 Cons: No protection against STDs, difficult to do correctly.

 Least Effective Methods

-Without using any form of birth control, 85% of sexually active couples will get pregnant within a year.
-Even the least effective birth control options reduce that number considerably.
+Without birth control, about 85% of couples will become pregnant in a year.
+Even birth control methods with low effectiveness will reduce that number.

 Most Effective Methods